On the Optimization Landscape of Maximum Mean Discrepancy: Experiments

 where $x_i$ are the length $d$ observed vectors, $A$ is a $d \times r$ unknown deterministic matrix to be recovered, $b_i$ are hidden random vectors within the $r$ dimensional simplex and $w_i$ are length $d$ noise vectors.
 Using matrix notation, this is a variant of non-negative matrix factorization (NMF): $X=AB+W$ where $X=[x_1,\cdots,x_n]$, $B=[b_1,\cdots,b_n]$ and $W=[w_1,\cdots,w_n]$.
 The goal is to estimate $A$ given $X$.

 Linear unmixing is common in hyperspectral imaging where each sample is a pixel and the columns of $A$ represent different materials.
 Direct computation of MLE is difficult but there are many heuristics and approximations \cite{bioucas2012hyperspectral}.
 For our purposes, we only compare the general purpose MMD and WGAN.
 We experimented with different hyperparameter settings (learning rate, bandwidth, and number of layers in the discriminator) and report the results of the best in each model.
 Dimensions were $d=10$, $r=3$ and $n=100$.
 Both algorithms are initialized using the popular Vertex Component Analysis (VCA) algorithm \cite{nascimento2005vertex}\footnote{https://github.com/Laadr/VCA} and perform $5000$ epochs.
-The accuracy of an estimate $A$ with respect to a true $A^*$ is defined using: